 - Full Fat Coconut Milk - Make sure the can is COLD.
 Refrigerate for at least 24 hours before whipping.
 You will only be using the thick part that rises to the top of the can.

-- Start by adding almond flour, salt, and baking soda into a mixing bowl.
+Start by adding almond flour, cinnamon, salt, and baking soda into a small bowl.
 Use a whisk or fork to blend until fully combined.

-- In a separate mixing bowl add your egg, maple syrup, melted coconut oil, and vanilla.
-Blend with a hand mixer or stand mixer until fully combined.
+In a separate bowl add the egg, maple syrup, melted coconut oil, and vanilla extract.
+Blend with a hand mixer or whisk.

-- While that's baking, you can start the cream.
-Add one of your bananas into a mixing bowl, and whip on high until it's a creamy consistency.
-Place the bowl into the refrigerator until the crust is removed from the oven, and cooled.
-You want the mashed banana and bowl to be COLD.
+Add one ripe banana into a mixing bowl and whip on high until it's a creamy consistency.
+Place the bowl into the refrigerator to chill for 15 minutes.

 - In order to whip coconut cream into a thick "whipped cream" consistency, the coconut milk can MUST be super cold.
 This helps it to thicken up, and also assures that the thick part of the cream will separate to the top.
-I recommend letting it refrigerate for at least 24 hours before.
+I recommend refrigerating the can for at least 24 hours before using.

-- To make your banana whipped cream even sweeter, I like to add Lakanto Powdered Sugar!
-(About 1 tablespoon.)
-Just add it in while you're whipped the banana and cream together.
+- To make your banana whipped cream even sweeter, I like to add 2 tablespoons of Powdered Sugar!
+(Lakanto is my favorite sugar-free powdered sugar.)

 - After you mash the banana in the mixing bowl, let it cool in the fridge.
 The cooler everything is, the thicker it will whip up.

-- I also recommend letting the bars set overnight!
-If you don't have time, prep them in the morning and wait at least 6 hours before serving.
+- I recommend letting the bars set overnight!
+If you don't have time, prep them in the morning and wait at least 4 hours before serving.

 How to store leftover bars

 You can store leftovers in the baking dish with a wrap or cover on top.
-You can also pre-slice them and store the bars in an air tight glass container.
-They will stay good in the fridge for about 5 day!
-I have not tested freezing this recipe - I don't recommend it.
+You can also pre-slice them and store the bars in an airtight glass container.
+Refrigerate for up to 5 days!

 Equipment